 The Appellate Court of Maryland also will not issue a new decision based on its review of the trial transcript and other evidence.
 The appellate court’s review of the record is to determine whether the trial court made incorrect findings of fact, committed legal error, either in the trial process or in application of the law, or abused its discretion.
 In other words, the appellate court is not deciding whether the trial court’s ruling is correct, but rather whether the ruling was reached in a way that was according to the law.
 In some rare cases, the appellate court will base its decision only on the record and the written briefs without hearing oral argument from the attorneys representing the parties on appeal.

 If the appellate court does find that the trial court committed an error, or an abuse of discretion, it will usually remand (send back) the case to the trial court to correct the error.
 Depending on how serious the error was, the appellate court may order the trial court to modify its original order, reconsider the facts, or take additional evidence.

-If you are dissatisfied with the ruling of the Court of Special Appeals, you may be able to appeal your case further to the Maryland Court of Appeals (the highest appellate court in the state).
-However, the Maryland Court of Appeals can decline to consider a further appeal.
-If that happens, the decision of the Court of Special Appeals stands.
+If you are dissatisfied with the ruling of the Appellate Court of Maryland, you may be able to appeal your case further to the Supreme Court of Maryland (the highest appellate court in the state).
+However, the Supreme Court of Maryland can decline to consider a further appeal.
+If that happens, the decision of the Appellate Court of Maryland stands.

 A successful appeal begins at trial.
 If the court makes an error during the trial, the trial attorney must be alert and nimble enough to object or otherwise “preserve” the error on the record so that it can be raised at the appellate level.
 If a court makes even a serious error, and the error is not preserved, it cannot be raised on appeal, no matter how unjust the result would be.